 Meet Me

-While Autumn Tompkins (AKA The Grumpy Grammarian), the premier copy editor for copywriters, might be grumpy, but it’s not because of grammatical errors — it’s mostly because of awkward social situations like…
+I’m Autumn Tompkins (AKA The Grumpy Grammarian), copy strategist.
+While I might be grumpy, it’s not because of grammatical errors — it’s mostly because of awkward social situations like…

 • Talking like Valley Girls.
 So.
 Much.
 Grumpiness.